code42/py42/docs/methoddocs/filleeventqueries.md

     :show-inheritance:
 ```

-# Filter Classes
+## Filter Classes

-The following classes construct filters for Forensic Search queries.
-Each filter class corresponds to a Forensic Search
+The following classes construct filters for file event queries.
+Each filter class corresponds to a file event detail.
-event detail.
-Call the appropriate classmethod on your desired filter class with the `value` you want to match and it
+Call the appropriate classmethod on your desired filter class with the `value` you want to match and it will return a
-will return a `FilterGroup` object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to create complex
+`FilterGroup` object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to create complex queries
-queries that match multiple filter rules.
+that match multiple filter rules.

 Example:

-To search for events concerning a certain set of documents, you can use the `FileName` and `MD5` filter classes to
+To search for events observed for certain set of documents, you can use the `FileName` and `MD5` filter classes to
 construct `FilterGroup`s that will search for matching filenames or (in case someone renamed the sensitive file) the
 known MD5 hashes of the files:

     filename_filter = FileName.is_in(['confidential_plans.docx', 'confidential_plan_projections.xlsx'])
     md5_filter = MD5.is_in(['133765f4fff5e3038b9352a4d14e1532', 'ea16f0cbfc76f6eba292871f8a8c794b'])

-See [Executing Searches](../userguides/searches.md) for more on crafting search queries.
+See [Executing Searches](../userguides/searches.md) for more on building search queries.

-## Event Filters
+### Event Filters

 ```eval_rst
 .. autoclass:: py42.sdk.queries.fileevents.filters.event_filter.EventTimestamp